mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 *"Just checking in here.
 It looks like Reviewer Alice has asked for X, Developer Bob is this something that you have time to do?
-Also it looks like Developer Bob has a quesiton about Y.  Reviewer Alice do you have any suggestions for Bob on this?"*
+Also it looks like Developer Bob has a question about Y.  Reviewer Alice do you have any suggestions for Bob on this?"*

 The reviewers you rely on are likely to swoop in, convey expertise, and then